Helena Mentis demonstrates tools that she uses in her HCI lab. Photo by Marlayna Demond ’11 for UMBC.

 Data Management & Semantics Group

-DAMS focuses on four main areas of research: Data Management, AI, Privacy, and the Internet of Things.
-We deal with research challenges in bridging the gap between raw data (e.g., sensor data) and semantically meaningful data easily understood by people (e.g., inferences extracted from sensor observations).
-We incorporate semantics and privacy awareness into data management to design smarter and more responsible systems, develop prototypes and deploy them in the real world.
+DAMS, led by Roberto Yus, focuses on four areas of research: Data Management, AI, Privacy, and the Internet of Things.
+It deals with the challenges in bridging the gap between raw data (e.g., from sensors) and semantically meaningful data easily understood by people (e.g., inferences extracted from sensor data). it incorporates semantics and privacy awareness into data management to design smarter and more responsible systems, develop prototypes and deploys them in the real world.

 Dream Lab